-Pursuant to Article IV, Section 3 of the Authority's bylaws, the investment committee ("Investment Committee) shall consist of at least three (3) Members who shall be appointed by the Chair, one of whom the Chair shall appoint as chair of the committee ("Investment Committee Chair").
-The Chair shall be an additional non-voting member of the Investment Committee, provided that if there shall be any vacancy or vacancies in the whole number of the Members as prescribed by law, the Chair may serve as a voting member of the Investment Committee shall be an "independent member," as defined in Public Authorities Law § 2825(2).
-Members of the Investment Committee and shall be familiar with general investment policies and best practices.
+Pursuant to Article IV, Section 3 of the Bylaws, the Investment Committee shall consist of at least three (3) Members who shall be appointed by the Chair, one of whom the Chair shall appoint as chair of the committee ("Investment Committee Chair").
+The Chair shall be an additional non-voting member of the Investment Committee, provided that if there shall be any vacancy or vacancies in the whole number of the Members as prescribed by law, the Chair may serve as a voting member of the Investment Committee.
+Each member of the Investment Committee shall be an "independent member," as defined in Public Authorities Law § 2825(2).
+Members of the Investment Committee shall possess the necessary skills to understand the duties and functions of the Investment Committee and shall be familiar with general investment policies and best practices.